The Horde, Part Fifteen

 “Who are you?”
 Dale asked.
 The question brought the warlady’s attention back to her.
 She met Dale’s eyes with a look of anger.

 “Chains!” the warlady ordered.
 Manacles appeared on Dale’s wrists and ankles.
-Chains pulled her wrists to the ceiling of the cell while her ankles were brought together.
+Chains pulled her wrists behind her back while her ankles were brought together.
 Thrown off balance by the sudden binding, she fell to her knees as the door to the cell swung open.
 Dale looked up as the warlady walked up to her.

 “I am Sonja,” she said in response to Dale’s earlier question.
 “Warlady of the Mango Tribe in service to Minghis Mango, Light of the Dawn, Master of Horses and Lord of the Skies.
 Who are you?”

-“Dale Ardent, formerly Chief Caster of Dixieland,” Dale replied.
+“Dale Ardent, of Dixieland,” Dale replied.
 Her dateamancy senses were telling her something about this woman.
 Her loyalty to her overlord was strong but, somehow, strained at the moment.

 “What is your discipline?”
 Sonja asked.
 Dale closed her mouth and met the warlady’s gaze evenly.